Web Analytics Training

-Web Analytics for Site Optimization
+Web Analytics for Site Optimisation

 Successful web sites require continuous reviewing and maximizing conversion rates for defined success actions to improve the user experience and increase web site traffic.
 This course focuses on optimizing the visitor experience at the web site.
-Site optimization topics include information architecture and navigation, content structure, internal page and link strategy, and the optimization of internal web site search engines.
+Site optimisation topics include information architecture and navigation, content structure, internal page and link strategy, and the optimisation of internal web site search engines.
 This course uses best practice methods and case studies to show you how to define, track, evaluate, and optimize your web site to improve visitor conversion goals, providing examples of how to create simple tests to define and evaluate the value of web site changes.

 Prerequisite: Introduction to Web Analytics

 In today's marketplace, online channels play an increasingly critical role in a company's overall marketing plan.
 Once your site is optimized for usability and the visitor experience, it's time to bring in more traffic.
 In this course you will learn how to achieve greater return on investment for online marketing initiatives and evaluate the impact of campaign results.
 This course also includes coverage of online/offline interactions, enabling participants to learn how to measure offline drive to web sites.
 Discover how to identify the critical metrics assess and improve campaigns, including methodologies for tracking the impact of online channels such as e-mail, paid search (pay per click ), organic search (higher page ranking in search engines), and display / banner ads.
 The course will include an overview of technologies such as ad-servers, rich media, bid-management systems, and online research tools with the emphasis on campaign measurement and testing.
 Participants will leave this course with a solid foundation in online campaign optimisation.